Madame-Aehm/CAB-Project-1-Spikes/spike3/notes.md

 }
 ```

-- Grid **lines** are automatically assigned a number. **Positive** numbers when assigned "left -> right" and "top -> bottom", and **negative** numbers when assigned "right -> left" and "bottom -> top".
+- Grid **lines** are automatically assigned a number. **Positive** numbers indicate "left -> right" and "top -> bottom", and **negative** numbers "right -> left" and "bottom -> top".
 You can also choose to give them your own names when you declare the template.
 Child items can be positioned within the grid using the lines, letting single elements span multiple grid cells.
 Example child item spanning 4 columns:

 ```css
 .child-item {